East Ukraine city largely calm after battle, rebels seek Russian help

 His swift offensive has thrown down a challenge to Putin, who made defending Russians in other parts of the former Soviet Union a pillar of his rule since declaring his right to use military force in Ukraine in March.

 “I have no doubt that Putin could end the fighting using his direct influence,” Poroshenko said.
-“I definitely want to speak with Putin and hold talks to stabilise the situation.”
+“I definitely want to speak with Putin and hold talks to stabilize the situation.”

 Moscow says it is willing to work with Poroshenko but has no plans for him to visit.
 However, Poroshenko will attend commemorations of the 70th anniversary of the World War Two "D-Day" landings in Normandy, his office announced on Wednesday, possibly creating an opportunity to talk.